microsoft/purview-data-governance-masterclass/Lab-11 - Health Management Reports.md

 - How have these reports improved your understanding of your data's health?
 - What new insights have you gained from analyzing these reports?
 - How can you leverage these reports to enhance your data governance practices?
-- Are there any requirements for additional/custom reports by your organization?
+- Are there any requirements for [custom reports](https://learn.microsoft.com/en-us/purview/purview-dg-self-service-analytics-and-insight) by your organization?

 At this stage we have covered the key portal interactions by various Discovery, Curation, and Reporting personas.
 In the next lab, you will learn about the Business Continuity approach to Microsoft Purview.